sparanoid/almace-scaffolding/_app/_posts/note/2014-02-01-svg-post-title.md

 scheme-bg: "#ff9610"
 ---

 This is an example of custom post title using SVG image.
-You can simply add the folloing setting to your post [front-matter field](http://jekyllrb.com/docs/frontmatter/):
+You can simply add the following setting to your post [front-matter field](http://jekyllrb.com/docs/frontmatter/):

 ```
 svg-headline: svg/kai.svg